LionelDraghi/List_Image/README.md

 ## Portability

 Only tested on my Linux box, but the sources and tests should run nice on most platform, including windows.

+Outputs on several lines comes with the question of what is (or even is there) a End Of Line marker on the platform.
+(search for `EOL` above for more details).
+The provided `Windows_Predefined_Styles` and `Unix_Predefined_Styles` packages should do the job on most todays platform.

+[!NOTE]
+Version 1.x.x are compatible with Ada 2012, and version 2.x.x are only compatible with Ada 2022.

 Lionel